-The third annual Life is Beautiful will be held Sept.
-25 - 27, 2015.
-Nearly 60,000 people rocked out at the inaugural festival.
-This year's headliners include Stevie Wonder, Imagine Dragons, Duran Duran, Kendrick Lamar, Weezer, Brandon Flowers and dozens of other top acts.
+The fourth annual Life is Beautiful will be held Sept.
+23 - 25, 2016.
+Last year's headliners included Stevie Wonder, Imagine Dragons, Duran Duran, Kendrick Lamar, Weezer, Brandon Flowers and dozens of other top acts.
 The festival is spread over 15 city blocks, backing up to casinos and including the Fremont East bar district.
 Besides the music, attendees can enjoy a Culinary Village with food from some of the country's top chefs, an Alchemy Garden with wines and beers, and inspirational speakers.
 Check out our tips for enjoying the festival and be sure to book your hotel room downtown early so you can be in the middle of all the action.
 This year's lineup will be announced soon.

 The Life is Beautiful music festival will return to downtown Las Vegas Sept.
 22 - 24, 2017.
 The festival features some of the hottest acts in the music industry, plenty of food and drink, a learning center, art and even a Ferris wheel.
 The festival offers so much, we thought we'd offer some tips on what we learned during our first experience at Life is Beautiful.

 Figure out meeting times and places before splitting from your group – and stick to them.
 When Life is Beautiful kicked off in 2013, cell service was spotty at best.
 Forget posting to social media, too.
 The cell lines are jammed as everyone is trying to find their friends – sometimes text messages didn't arrive until the wee morning hours, long after you've stumbled back to your hotel room.